 What is "Sexual Harassment?"

 Sexual harassment is employment discrimination.
 It is verbal or physical abuse, typically of a sexual nature.
-The harasser can be a man or a woman, and so can the victim; the harasser and the victim can be of the same gender.
+The harasser can be a man or a woman, and so can the victim; the harasser and the victim can be of the same gender or different genders.
 Harassment is considered discrimination because it singles out the victim on the basis of a protected category — in this case, gender.
 Victims of sexual harassment often suffer negative effects.
 They may not be able to perform their jobs sufficiently; they may suffer psychological damage; and they may feel forced to quit.
 An attorney with experience in handling sexual harassment claims can tell you if you have a case for sexual harassment.

 What Can an Employee Do About Sexual Harassment?